wkarto/buzzline-05-karto/README.md

 - Explore results using **SQLite/DuckDB queries**.
 - Compare standard consumers vs. custom consumer.
 - Reinforce concepts of **sources, sinks, emitters, consumers**.
+- The custom_consumer_karto.py reads JSON messages from the Kafka topic in real-time, counts messages per category using a dictionary, stores results in SQLite, and updates a dynamic Matplotlib bar chart showing live category counts.
+Each message is categorized and tracked, allowing immediate insight into which categories are most active.The custom_consumer_karto.py reads JSON messages from the Kafka topic in real-time, counts messages per category using a dictionary, stores results in SQLite, and updates a dynamic Matplotlib bar chart showing live category counts.
+Each message is categorized and tracked, allowing immediate insight into which categories are most active.

 ---